 - Eight weeks is needed for a student to maximize their involvement with an organization and their ability to engage in substantive work.

 - Eight weeks is the minimum time period required for HLS students to receive stipends through the Summer Public Interest Funding program.

 However, Chayes Fellows are welcome to spend eight weeks at one organization and additional time working elsewhere.

 While there is some similarity between the Chayes International Public Service Fellowship and Harvard’s Human Rights Program (HRP) Summer Fellowships, there are important distinctions between the two programs.
 The HRP Fellowship supports students who are working on issues specifically relating to human rights, while Chayes Fellows may address a broad spectrum of legal, political, social, and economic challenges, particularly for societies in development or transition.
 In addition to projects focusing on immigration, employment and labor, the death penalty, LGBT+ rights, children’s rights, and many other aspects of human rights, recent Chayes Fellows have, for example, worked on projects relating to economic development, constitutional reform, climate change and the environment, and treaty compliance, among others.
 The Chayes Fellowship program works closely with its Fellows, and with their placement organizations, before and during the Fellowship summer, to ensure that students are able to do meaningful and productive work, and encourages the development of a strong and ongoing community of Chayes Fellows.

 Students who are interested in placement organizations that could be sponsored by either the Chayes Program or HRP may apply to both programs.
-Please note that applicants who are accepted by the Chayes Fellowship, and have obtained a placement through the list of pre-approved Chayes Fellowship placement organizations, are expected to undertake those placements as Chayes Fellows.
+Please note that applicants who are accepted by the Chayes Fellowship, and have obtained a placement through the list of pre-approved Chayes Fellowship placement organizations (HarvardKey required), are expected to undertake those placements as Chayes Fellows.
 (Stipend amounts will be the same for both programs.)